What is HostMonster Hosting?

 Speaking of uptime, how is HostMonster’s uptime?

-The company says they offer the maximum guaranteed uptime, but there is nothing in their terms about their uptime or the guarantee if your site doesn’t meet the uptime percentage they state.
+The company says they offer the maximum guaranteed uptime, but there is nothing in their terms about their uptime or the guarantee if your site doesn’t meet the uptime percentage in the state.

 Others, though, have found slightly greater consistency, but over a one-month testing period.